Table of Contents

 Why did we use structs for certain enum values?
 Well, we will be using those structs later for parsing json requests in

 Now recall that we will be communicating between the axum server task and the commit-log request processing task.
-Let's define a Message
+Let's define a Message type to encode the medium of communication.

 type ResponseResult = ;